engpedrorafael/shutdownd/README.md

 Intall a shutdown button on Raspberry Pi
 =======

-This project shows how to install a button on the RaspBerry Pi board and configure a service to be monitoring a GPIO pin.
+This project shows how to install a button on the RaspBerry Pi board and configure a service to be monitoring a GPIO pin in order to perform a shutdown when the button is pressed for more than 2 seconds.
 The GPIO pin to be used can be changed at line 3 of file shutdownd.sh.

 <table>
   <tr>